Do cops know if a car has insurance? (2024 Answers)

 ALPR technology has been around for decades.
 Similar to other advanced technology, such as cell phones, ALPRs started off producing somewhat dicey results.
 However, as technology has improved, these scanners have become more powerful and accurate.

-When Do Cops Check for Car Insurance?
+When Cops Check for Car Insurance

 Police use electronic verification systems to check on your insurance status in real time, usually before or during a traffic stop.
 While you may think driving carefully will be enough to avoid a traffic stop, it’s possible for police to perform a routine scan of your plate while you’re driving, detect an issue with your insurance, and target you for a traffic violation.